epinio/epinio/README.md

 - all acceptance tests should run in less than 10 minutes
 - all tests should be able to run on the minimal cluster

+## Features

+- **Security**
+  - mTLS: Epinio uses `linkerd` to secure all communication between epinio components inside the kubernetes cluster
+  - Basic Authentication to access the API.
+- **Epinio Clients**
+  -  Web UI
+  - Epinio CLI
+- **Full Air-Gap Installation**
+  - can be installed and be used without internet
+- **Apps**
+  - CRUD operations of your app.
+(An app can be a tarball or in a github repo)
+  - uses Cloud Native Buildpacks for providing runtime environment for your apps
+- **Services**
+  - CRUD operations of your service.
+A service can be a database, SaaS etc. A service can be an external component or can be created using `epinio service`
+  - Bind services to apps.

 ## Future Plans

 Epinio's development is driven by real world problems.
 That means, if something